abelsj60/my-site/app/data/reveries/04-17-19-the-imperfections-of-browser-testing-one.md

 Sure enough, the hidden scrollbar appeared.

-Except— my real-life computer is a Macbook Air running OS X High Sierra and Chrome 73.
+Except— my real-life computer is a MacBook Air running OS X High Sierra and Chrome 73.
 There's no hidden scrollbar on it.

 NONE.
 ZERO.
 ZILCH!

 Methinks the virtual machine doth protest too much.
 Hard to tell because I can't buy all these machines to test them.
-Still, the world's funny: I had the original Macbook Air and I read once that Apple built a special version of OS X for it.
+Still, the world's funny: I had the original MacBook Air and I read once that Apple built a special version of OS X for it.
 This version had its own quirks (sadly — it was a lousy machine).

-Maybe I'm confronting the same situation here, my 13'ers little quirk.
+Maybe I'm confronting the same situation here, my 13"ers little quirk.

 But...I've a feeling it's a nonexistent problem.